Lliw Valley: History

-The old Lliw Valley had two football clubs in the Welsh Football League - Garden Village and Pontardawe Town.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-Throughout the council's existence the Labour Party held a majority of the seats on the council:
+Throughout the council's existence the Labour Party held a majority of the seats on the council.

 Premises

 The council inherited offices at West Street in Gorseinon from Llwchwr Urban District Council and at Holly Street in Pontardawe from Pontardawe Rural District Council.
 It shared its functions between these offices until 1981 when it moved to a purpose-built Civic Centre at Penllergaer.
 After the council's abolition the former civic centre was used for some years by Swansea Council as secondary offices, before being demolished to make way for a residential development called Mansion Gardens.